Academic and professional qualifications

 Before beginning in architectural practice in 2003, Matt gained his Master of Structural Engineering with Architecture and French from the University of Manchester and Hautes Etudes Industrielles, Lille, France.
 He subsequently gained his architectural qualifications in Manchester alongside full-time professional experience at small, medium and large practices, before joining Foster + Partners in 2009, becoming a qualified architect in 2011.

 As an architect, Matt is interested in all facets of the architectural design discipline.
 His particular research interest at the interface of architectural geometry and structural design- how algorithmic thinking and computational methods integrate material and environmental performances in the design and delivery of architecture.

 Matt's research has been published in books, papers and film and has been presented and exhibited in the UK and internationally at conferences, symposia and at the Venice Biennale 2018.

 Matt teaches across all units and programmes at MSA.

-Atelier teaching projects draw upon design research questions arising in academia, industry or the professional practice of architecture.
+Atelier teaching projects draw upon design research questions arising in academia, industry or the professional practice of architecture and explores these through making as the primary mode of design enquiry.
 This allows explorations and experimentation in the field of research to inform teaching projects and vice-versa.